On ADMM in Deep Learning: Convergence and Saturation-Avoidance: ADMM for Deep Sigmoid Nets

-Theorem \ref{Thm:Conv-ADMM-sigmoid} establishes the global convergence to a KKT point at a ${\cal O}(1/K)$ rate of ADMM for DNN training.
+Theorem \ref{Thm:Conv-ADMM-sigmoid} establishes the global convergence of ADMM to a KKT point at a rate of ${\cal O}(1/K)$.
 By \eqref{Eq:cond-beta-sigmoid}, the parameters $\{\beta_i\}_{i=1}^N$ increase exponentially fast from the output layer to the input layer.
 Moreover, by Theorem \ref{Thm:Conv-ADMM-sigmoid}, the regularization parameter $\lambda$ is also required to grow exponentially fast as the depth increases.
-Back to the original DNN training model \eqref{Eq:dnn-L2-org}, the requirement on the regularization parameter $\lambda'$ is of the order ${\cal O}(N^{\frac{N-3}{2}}d^{\frac{N}{2}-\frac{1}{4}}n^{\frac{N}{2}-\frac{5}{4}})$.
-Particularly, when $N=2$, namely, the neural networks with single hidden layer, then $\lambda' = {\cal O}(\sqrt[4]{d^3/n})$, which implies that the regularization parameter can be small when the sample size $n$ is sufficiently large.
-Despite these convergence conditions seem a little stringent, by the existing literature \citep{Chui-Lin-Zhou18,Chui-Lin-Zhou19}, the depth of deep neural networks with sigmoid activation is usually small, say, 2 or 3 for realizing some important data features in deep learning.
+Back to the original DNN training model \eqref{Eq:dnn-L2-org}, the requirement on the regularization parameter $\lambda'$ is $\lambda'\geq \tilde{c}N^{\frac{N-3}{2}}d^{\frac{N}{2}-\frac{1}{4}}n^{\frac{N}{2}-\frac{5}{4}}$.
+Particularly, when $N=2$, namely, the neural networks with single hidden layer, then $\lambda' = \tilde{c}\sqrt[4]{d^3/n}$ is a good choice, which implies that the regularization parameter can be small when the sample size $n$ is sufficiently large.
+Despite these convergence conditions seem a little stringent, by the existing literature \citep{Chui-Lin-Zhou18,Chui-Lin-Zhou19}, the depth of deep sigmoid nets is usually small, say, 2 or 3 for realizing some important data features in deep learning.
 Moreover, as shown in the numerical results to be presented in Sections \ref{sc:simulations} and \ref{sc:real-experiments}, a moderately large augmented Lagrangian parameter (say, each $\beta_i=1$) and a small regularization parameter (say, $\lambda=10^{-6}$) are empirically enough for the proposed ADMM.
-In this case, the KKT point found by ADMM should be close to the optimal solutions of the empirical risk minimization of DNN training.
+In this case, the KKT point found by ADMM should be close to the optimal solutions to the empirical risk minimization of DNN training.

 {\bf Remark 1: KKT conditions.} Based on \eqref{Eq:ALMFun-L2}, the Karush-Kuhn-Tucker (KKT) conditions of the problem \eqref{Eq:dnn-L2-admm-reg} can be derived as follows.
 Specifically, let $\{W_i, V_i\}_{i=1}^N$ be an optimal solution of problem \eqref{Eq:dnn-L2-admm-reg}, then there exit multipliers $\{\Lambda_i\}_{i=1}^N$ such that the following hold: